 VALCHLOR® (mechlorethamine) gel is an alkylating drug indicated for the topical treatment of Stage IA and IB mycosis fungoides–type cutaneous T-cell lymphoma (MF-CTCL) in patients who have received prior skin-directed therapy

-VALCHLOR demonstrated safety profile
+VALCHLOR safety profile1

-VALCHLOR® (mechlorethamine) gel (n=128) | Compounded mechlorethamine HCI (n=127) | |||
+VALCHLOR gel (n=128) | Compounded mechlorethamine HCI (n=127) |

 ---|---|---|---|---|

-Any grade | Moderately-severe or severe | Any grade | Moderately-severe or severe |
+Any grade | Moderately severe or severe | Any grade | Moderately severe or severe |

 |